google/WebFundamentals/src/content/en/updates/2016/10/pointer-events.md

 ## Pointer capture

-Ever spent a frustrating hour debugging a broken `mouseup` event, until you realised that it’s because the user is letting go of the button outside your click target?
+Ever spent a frustrating hour debugging a broken `mouseup` event, until you realized that it’s because the user is letting go of the button outside your click target?
 No?
 Okay, maybe it’s just me, then.

 Still, until now there wasn’t a really good way of tackling this problem.
 Sure,